telerik/reporting-docs/knowledge-base/angular-component-properties-in-viewer-events.md

 ## Description
-Inside [Angular Report Viewer events](https://testdocs.telerik.com/reporting/angular-report-viewer-event-binding) the **this** object will point to the report viewer object.
+Inside [Angular Report Viewer events](https://testdocs.telerik.com/reporting/angular-report-viewer-event-binding) the **this** value will point to the report viewer object.
-This makes any Angular components' properties inaccessible using the **this** object.
+This makes any Angular components' properties inaccessible in report viewer events.
 Consider the following example:

 Template
 ```HTML